nativewind/nativewind/apps/website/docs/quick-starts/expo.md

 :::caution

 Expo Web only supports Webpack 4, please ensure you are only installing webpack loaders that that support Webpack 4.
+For example, The latest version of `postcss-loader` is not compatible with Webpack 4 and instead, `postcss-loader@4.2.0` should be used.

 https://github.com/expo/expo-cli/pull/3763